File System

 This picture shows how you could put the linked list data structures on the disk.

 We split the disk into 4 regions.
 The first block is called the super block.
 The next I blocks are called inode blocks, holding the inodes array.
 The next F blocks are called FAT table blocks, holding the FAT_entry array.
 All the other blocks starting from I+F+1 are used as data blocks.
-Given the size of struct inode and struct entry, an inode block holds 64 struct inode and a FAT table block holds 128 struct entry.
+Since the size of struct inode and struct entry are 8 and 4 bytes, a block can hold 64 struct inode and 128 struct entry.

-After seeing how to maintain linked lists on the disk, your first task is to implement function mydisk_create.
-This function initializes a file system on the disk, a process also known as disk formatting.
+Your first task is to implement the mydisk_create function according to the picture above.
+This function initializes the file system on the disk, a process also known as disk formatting.
 Specifically, you will do the following.

-• Calculate I and F based on the number of inodes and the disk size.
+IandFbased on the number of inodes and the disk size. - Set the

-After these steps, we will have a file system with all the inodes being empty and all the data blocks in the free list.
-You may also read the treedisk_create function in library/file/file1.c as a reference.
+After the steps above, we will have a file system with all the inodes being empty, and all the data blocks in the free list.
+You could also read the treedisk_create function in library/file/file1.c as a reference.

 TIP